followmyutopia/devextreme-documentation/concepts/05 Widgets/PieChart/03 Data Binding/10 JSON Data.md

-To bind the **PieChart** to data in a JSON format, assign the URL referring to data to the [dataSource](/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/#dataSource) option.
+To bind the **PieChart** to data in a JSON format, assign the data's URL to the [dataSource](/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/#dataSource) option.

 ---
 ##### jQuery